-- (1) A description of the client population, including the proposed number of residents and staffing levels. - (2) The state or county agency responsible for licensing the facility, and the names of at least two (2) contact persons at that agency familiar with the applicant's licensing status. - (3) The type and level of services to be provided. - (4) A statement establishing that the proposed facility conforms with the standards set forth in section 17-6-4 of this Ordinance. - (4) Official minutes summarizing the pre-application review shall be prepared by the Department of Community Development and a copy of such minutes shall be provided to the applicant. - (5) Within fourteen (14) days after the date of the pre-application review, the Department of Community Development shall notify the applicant in writing of its conclusions regarding the requested use with respect to the following items: - (a) Appropriateness of the change with respect to the standards set forth in section 17-6-4 of this Ordinance. - (b) Need, if any, to plat the subject parcel pursuant to the City of Lakewood Subdivision Ordinance. - (c) Any required site plan considerations. - (d) General concerns relating to the anticipated impact upon public rights-of-way and public improvements, as well as appropriate measures to address the impact. - (6) Each applicant shall meet with residents and persons owning property in the vicinity of the site, in accordance with the Neighborhood Referral Program.
+- (1) A description of the client population, including the proposed number of residents and staffing levels. - (2) The state or county agency responsible for licensing the facility, and the names of at least two (2) contact persons at that agency familiar with the applicant's licensing status. - (3) The type and level of services to be provided. - (4) A statement establishing that the proposed facility conforms with the standards set forth in Section 17-6-4 of this Ordinance. - (4) Official minutes summarizing the pre-application review shall be prepared by the Department of Planning, Permits and Public Works and a copy of such minutes shall be provided to the applicant.
+(As amended by 0-91-59.) - (5) Within fourteen (14) days after the date of the pre-application review, the Department of Planning, Permits and Public Works shall notify the applicant in writing of its conclusions regarding the requested use with respect to the following items: (As amended by 0-91-59.) - (a) Appropriateness of the change with respect to the standards set forth in Section 17-6-4 of this Ordinance. - (b) Need, if any, to plat the subject parcel pursuant to the City of Lakewood Subdivision Ordinance. - (c) Any required site plan considerations. - (d) General concerns relating to the anticipated impact upon public rights-of-way and public improvements, as well as appropriate measures to address the impact. - (6) Each applicant shall meet with residents and persons owning property in the vicinity of the site in accordance with the Neighborhood Referral Program.
 The neighborhood referral meeting shall be held prior to filing a formal application.
-Notification for said meeting shall be as provided in subsection 17-17-4(1)(b), and (c) of this ordinance.
+Notification for said meeting shall be as provided in Subsection 17-17-4(1)(b) and (c) of this Ordinance.
+(As amended by 0-91-12.) - (7) Formal applications shall be submitted on forms provided by the Department of Planning, Permits and Public Works and shall contain the following: - (a) Name and address of the applicant; - (b) A survey and a legal description of the property; - (c) The names and addresses of all persons, firms or corporations who, or which hold fee title to the property for which the Special Use application is made, as shown by the records of the Clerk and Recorder of Jefferson County as of the date of the application, and a copy of the warranty deed to the property;